 Next, it’s time to take a look at your living expenses.
 If you’re planning to live the same lifestyle you live now, more or less, in retirement, then this will be relatively simple.
 If you’re planning to make major changes to your lifestyle when you retire, whether cutting back or splurging more, make sure to factor that in.
 Here are some common retirement expenses to consider:

-• Taxes: How much will depend on your investments and income strategy, but you will likely still be paying taxes in retirement.
-According to a 2020 working paper from the Center for Retirement Research at Boston College, the top 1% of retirees—which a retiree with $4 million in assets would fall into—can expect to pay about 22.7% in state and federal taxes.
+- Taxes: How much will depend on your investments and income strategy, but you will likely still be paying taxes in retirement.
+According to a 2020 working paper from the Center for Retirement Research at Boston College, the top 1% of retirees (which includes those with $4 million in assets) can expect to pay about 22.7% in state and federal taxes.

 These expenses play a big part in how long your retirement lasts.
 You might notice pretty quickly that you’ll need to make some lifestyle changes even with $4 million in the bank, especially if you plan to retire early or are hoping to keep up a certain lifestyle in retirement.